Anger Management Strategies For Adults

 - Tearing into someone often feels satisfying at time.
 You get to feel self-righteous and superior as you give that ignorant customer service rep a piece of your mind.
 You get to show that frustrating game who's really boss when you whip your controller into the floor.

 - Losing your cool is a great way to shut down an argument you don't want to be in anymore.
-Once you've screamed at someone or put your foot through a door, the discussion is pretty much concluded for the day.
+Once you've screamed at someone or put your fist through a wall, the discussion is usually concluded for the day.

 - Angry and controlling behavior can be a way to manage feelings of anxiety.
-A person may believe that if they're volatile and demanding that they can prevent something bad from happening.
+Someone may believe that if they're volatile and demanding they can prevent something bad from happening.
 For example, a manager at a busy restaurant may fret that the service will fall apart unless he's constantly barking orders at the staff.

 - Getting angry can be an effective way to harm or punish someone.
 For example, if a couple are arguing, and the wife says something mean to her husband, he could get back at her by getting mad and dumping the salad she just made into the garbage.